alvaroandresgarayromero/designpatternsheeet/README.rst

     .. code-block:: bash

+        # Docker ID will printed since application is been
+        # ran from the Docker Container with ID 5976e1426a62
         root@5976e1426a62:/app/hello_world/out# ./build
-        Successfully compiled: Hello World!
+        Hello from 5976e1426a62

 - Running C++ with an IDE
-    Container port address is exposed (see docker-compose.yml) so you can connect any IDE from the host computer to the remote host.
+    SSH Port 22 from inside the docker container is exposed to Port 2222 inside the host (see docker-compose.yml) This allows the host to shh into the remote host ( docker container) from any IDE.
     (ex: I've been using CLion, see their documentation on how to connect with a remote host)